What's the source IP address of the traffic that Elastic Load Balancing sends to my web servers?

 You can determine the IP addresses associated with an internal load balancer or an internet-facing load balancer by resolving the DNS name of the load balancer.
 These are the IP addresses where the clients should send the requests that are destined for the load balancer.
 However, Classic Load Balancers and Application Load Balancers use the private IP addresses associated with their elastic network interfaces as the source IP address for requests forwarded to your web servers.
 For Network Load Balancers, the source IP address of these requests depends on the configuration of its target group.

 These IP addresses can be used for various purposes, such as allowing the load balancer traffic on the web servers and for request processing.
 It's a best practice to use security group referencing on the web server's security group inbound rules for allowing load balancer traffic from Classic Load Balancers or Application Load Balancers.
-However, because Network Load Balancers don't support security groups, based on the target group configurations, the IP addresses of the clients or the private IP addresses associated with the Network Load Balancers must be allowed on the web server's security group.
+However, because Network Load Balancers don't support security groups, then based on the target group configurations, the IP addresses of the clients or the private IP addresses associated with the Network Load Balancers must be allowed on the web server's security group.

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.